cryptocrowd-xcrc/core-wallet/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/solaris-qt (GUI, 32-bit) or bin/32/solarisd (headless, 32-bit)
+- bin/32/cryptocrowd-qt (GUI, 32-bit) or bin/32/xcrcd (headless, 32-bit)
-- bin/64/solaris-qt (GUI, 64-bit) or bin/64/solarisd (headless, 64-bit)
+- bin/64/cryptocrowd-qt (GUI, 64-bit) or bin/64/xcrcd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run solaris-qt.exe.
+Unpack the files into a directory, and then run cryptocrowd-qt.exe.

 ### OSX

-Drag Solaris-Qt to your applications folder, and then run Solaris-Qt.
+Drag CRyptoCrowd-Qt to your applications folder, and then run CRyptoCrowd-Qt.

 ### Need Help?

 * See the documentation at the [CRyptoCrowd Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [CRyptoCrowd Forum](http://forum.solaris.com/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=5105389) or on the [CRyptoCrowd Discord](https://discord.gg/pyCqbpB).
-* Join one of our Slack groups [CRyptoCrowd Slack Groups](https://solaris.com/slack-logins/).

 Building
 ---------------------